 - Access your personal data

 - Know what personal data is being collected about you

 - Know whether your personal data is sold or disclosed, and to whom

-- Not to discriminated against for exercising your privacy rights
+- Not be discriminated against for exercising your privacy rights

-- Right to limit the use and disclosure of sensitive data
+- Limit the use and disclosure of your sensitive data

 Right to Non-Discrimination: We will not discriminate against you for exercising any of the rights described in this section.